pmatulis/oasis/index.md

 ## Welcome

-Oasis Internal Arts offers classes in Chinese healing arts.
+Oasis Internal Arts offers classes in the Chinese healing arts.
 Its mission is to serve as an oasis for the traveller of the modern world.

 ### The environment